SverreWisloff/TackingAssist/README.md

 The direction where the wind comes from is always facing up, and the top number is the direction against the wind-eye.
 The blue "N" shows the direction to north.
 The yellow dot, and gray boat show your course over ground direction.

 In the center circle, course over ground is displayed in yellow.
-The green number is speed.
+The green number is speed in knots.
+In addition, plot is displayed for historical speed changes.

 -5 and +5 buttons can be used for adjusting the wind direction with 5 degree increments.